Mental health should not have to be a privilege, and everyone has a right to receive support and help when they need it

-The NHS offers helplines where individuals can talk through their problem confidentially over the phone.
+The NHS offers helplines where individuals can talk through their problems confidentially over the phone.

 24-hour advice and support are available, and you will speak with a healthcare professional.
 They will perform an assessment over the phone and decide on the best course of care for you.

 Learn more about NHS talking therapies here.